Julian Bond: Work and appearances in media

 In 2012, Bond was featured in Julian Bond: Reflections from the Frontlines of the Civil Rights Movement, a documentary film by Eduardo Montes-Bradley.

 From 1980 to 1997, Bond hosted America's Black Forum.
 He was also a commentator for radio's Byline and NBC's The Today Show.
 He authored the nationally syndicated newspaper column Viewpoint, and narrated the critically acclaimed PBS series Eyes on the Prize in 1987 and 1990.

 Bond hosted Saturday Night Live on April 9, 1977, becoming the first black political figure to do so.
 In the same year, he also appeared in the Richard Pryor vehicle Greased Lightning.
 In 1978, Bond played himself in the miniseries King.
 He also had a small appearance playing State Representative John E. White in the movie Ray (2004), and played himself in the movie 5 to 7 (2014).

 Personal life and death

 On July 28, 1961, Bond married Alice Clopton, a student at Spelman College.
 They had five children: Phyllis Jane Bond-McMillan, Horace Mann Bond II, Michael Julian Bond (an Atlanta City councilman), Jeffrey Alvin Bond, and Julia Louise Bond.
 They divorced on November 10, 1989.

 In 1990 Bond married Pamela Sue Horowitz, a former SPLC staff attorney.

 Bond died from complications of vascular disease on August 15, 2015, in Fort Walton Beach, Florida, at the age of 75.
-He is survived by his wife, his five children, and eight grandchildren, and his brother James and sister Jane Bond Moore.